-If a leased car is stolen or totaled and the car insurance company makes a payment for the value of the car, that amount may not cover the consumer's total obligation under the terms of the lease, he says.
+If a leased car is stolen or totaled and the car insurance company makes a payment for the value of the car, that sum may not cover the consumer's total obligation under the terms of the lease, he says.

-"There is exposure without gap insurance," he says, "So, I would not lease a car without it."
+"There is exposure without gap insurance," he says, "so I would not lease a car without it."